 Training, qualifications & experience

-Over a number of years, I studied to achieve a recognised, accredited qualification within the British Association of Counselling and Psychotherapy (BACP), of which I am a Registered Member (MBACP).
-I use their Ethical guidelines to govern and underpin the therapeutic work and relationships I develop with clients.
+Over a number of years, I studied to achieve a recognised, professionally accredited qualification within the British Association of Counselling and Psychotherapy (BACP), of which I am a Registered Member (MBACP).
+I use their ethical guidelines to govern and underpin the therapeutic work and relationships I develop with clients.

 Further to my core training, I also attend Continued Professional Development (CPD) events, conferences, workshops and on-going training opportunities.
 Some of this training has included learning based upon: